1. Play Categories to Spell Victory

 Select two or three players and have them write definitions for that word below it on the sheet.
 If you don’t know the real one, write down a convincing fake one.

 The remaining players must then pick one of the definitions that they believe is the real answer.

 Once everyone picks their answer, the players who gave definitions get one point for each player who chose their answer.

 Look up or reveal the actual definition after the points are counted.

 Find More Tabletop Fun

 As great as they are, it’s a good idea to put your devices away sometimes and enjoy non-digital entertainment.
 Pencil and paper games are quick and easy ways to have some analog fun.
 Looking for other fun games to play with friends?
 Beyond pen and paper games, board games are also good choices.
-Read our list of seven family-friendly board games.
+Read WordFinder's list of seven family-friendly board games.
 You’ll be sure to find a worthwhile option your friends or family will love.